We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Dish Detergent: 10

-In addition to their core products, Procter & Gamble takes advantage of Gain’s reputation for their wonderful fragrance by infusing it into products by other brands in their portfolio.
-For example, Gain is infused in several Febreze, Swiffer, Mr. Clean, Cascade, and Glad products.
+In addition to their core products, Procter & Gamble takes advantage of Gain’s reputation for their pleasant fragrance by infusing it into products by other brands in their portfolio.
+For example, Gain’s scent is infused in several Febreze, Swiffer, Mr. Clean, Cascade, and Glad products.

-While walking the supermarket aisles you may have seen Glad Trash Bags with the scent of Gain or Swiffer Dry Cloth Refills With Gain Original.
-It’s a creative way for P&G to leverage their portfolio to enhance their products and promote two brands within a single product.
+While walking the supermarket aisles, you may have seen Glad Trash Bags with the scent of Gain or Swiffer Dry Cloth Refills With Gain Original.
+It’s a creative way for P&G to leverage its portfolio to enhance its products and promote two brands within a single product.